prossm/gridblink/README.md

-# GridBlink
+# gridblink

 An oddly satisfying memory game.

 ## Overview

-GridBlink is an interactive memory game that challenges players to replicate sequences of musical tones.
+gridblink is an interactive memory game that challenges players to replicate sequences of musical tones.
 The computer plays a sequence of circles, each producing a distinct musical note, and players must tap the circles in the same order.
 With each successful round, the sequence grows longer and more challenging.

 **Key Features:**
 - Configurable timezone and daily reset time for your community